UID-Technologies/training-databricks-advance/Module 1/Lab 06 - Enterprise Data Ingestion with LakeFlow Connect Managed Connectors.md

-## 🔹 Section 06 – Enterprise Data Ingestion with LakeFlow Connect Managed Connectors
+## Lab 06 – Enterprise Data Ingestion with LakeFlow Connect Managed Connectors

 Here we assume you have **enterprise sources** like relational DB, SaaS apps (Salesforce, Dynamics, etc.).